galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

         - Web Services Startup Class
       - WLDFSystemResource
         - Module-FMDFW
-- The process should be completed withour error.
+- The process should be completed without error.
 - Pack the domain and copy the domain configuration to managed machines.
   ```shell
   rm /tmp/cluster.jar -f